Justsomeguy241/Out-of-the-box/README.md

 Out of the Box is a 2D puzzle-platformer where you play as a fox and crow duo.
 You can switch between the fox and crow to get through levels, each bringing their own strengths to help you along the way.The game mixes puzzle-solving and platforming, pushing you to figure out how to use both characters together to progress.
 <br>

-## Key Features & Personal Contributions
-Core Gameplay Features
-- **Character Switching** — Swap between the fox and the crow anytime to tackle puzzles and platforming challenges.
-- **Unique Abilities**
-  - **Fox:** double jump, push & pull boxes to clear paths or reach new areas.
-  - **Crow:** fly and carry boxes to higher places (some heavy boxes are too heavy for the crow).
-- **Dynamic Levels** — Reach a trigger point and the level flips/turns, changing its shape and look and revealing new routes and puzzles.
-- **Puzzle & Platforming Mix** — Thoughtful puzzles combined with skill-based platforming.
-- **Teamwork Gameplay** — Combine both characters' abilities to solve puzzles and progress.

 Personal Contributions

 | Feature                           | Description                                                                                                           | Time Spent |